c3se/alvis-intro/README.md

 * SNIC resource dedicated to AI/ML research
 * consists of SMP nodes accelerated with multiple GPUs
 * Alvis goes in production in three phases:
-    * Phase 1A: equipped with Nvidia Tesla V100 GPUs (in production)
+    * Phase 1A: equipped with 44 Nvidia Tesla V100 GPUs (in production)
-    * Phase 1B: equipped with Nvidia Tesla T4 GPUs   (in production)
+    * Phase 1B: equipped with 164 Nvidia Tesla T4 GPUs, 4 Nvidia Tesla A100 GPUs (in production)
     * Phase 2: will be in production in 2021
 * Node details: <https://www.c3se.chalmers.se/about/Alvis/>
 * Login server: `ssh CID@alvis1.c3se.chalmers.se`
 * The same principles regarding how to login, where to run heavy jobs, how to submit job scripts, etc. apply

 # Modules and containers